- Starting a Student Chapter

 4. Gaining Official SWCS Affiliation

-Become an officially affiliated SWCS student chapter or affiliate partner organization by completing the following steps.
+Become an official SWCS student chapter or affiliated partner organization by completing the steps bellow.
 Affiliation comes with a host of benefits, including

 Affiliation Checklist

-Organizations that complete the first two steps by November 1, 2023, will receive official affiliation resources by December 1, 2023.
-To receive a $150 reimbursement for meeting/event expenses, groups must also complete the end of year survey by May 15, 2024.
+Organizations that complete the primary contact form by November 1, 2024, will receive official affiliation resources and a swag package.
+To receive a $150 reimbursement for meeting/event expenses, groups must also complete the end-of-year survey (by May 15, 2025), have held an event in the 2024-2025 school year, and have had at least ten students attend your event(s).

 Please note that group affiliation is different from SWCS membership.
 To access full SWCS member benefits, including scholarships and Journal of Soil and Water Conservation access, become an SWCS member.
 Start your journey with SWCS today!